Asian Paints: Marketing and advertising

 In 1950s, the company launched a "washable distemper", which was a balance between the cheap dry distemper that peeled easily and the more expensive plastic emulsions.
 Promoting their brand Tractor Distemper, the company used "Don't lose your temper, use Tractor Distemper" in their advertisings.
 In 1954, "Gattu" – a mischievous boy with a paint bucket in his hand – was launched as mascot.
 Created by R. K. Laxman, the mascot found appeal with the middle-classes.

-In the 1980s, the festive advertising tagline "Har Ghar Kucch Kehta Hai" (Every home says something) was introduced.
+In the 1980s, the festive advertising tagline "Har Ghar Kuch Kehta Hai" (Every home has a story to tell) was introduced.
 The company revamped its corporate identity in 2000s and axed Gattu as their mascot, and later changed its "Asian Paints" logo to the shorter "AP" mnemonic.
+Since 2004, Asian Paints has also run ColourNext – an annual colour and material forecast unique to the subcontinent – which announced "Moonlit Silk" as the Colour of the Year for 2026, described as "the colour of slow joy", alongside forecast directions such as IRL, Pastoral, Solar Punk, and Day Dream.